-Don’t confuse strength training with weight lifting, bodybuilding or power lifting.
-These activities are largely driven by competition, with participants vying to lift heavier weights or build bigger muscles than those of other athletes.
-This can put too much strain on young muscles, tendons, and areas of cartilage that haven’t turned to bone (growth plates)—especially when proper techniques are sacri ced in favor of lifting larger amounts of weight.
+Don’t confuse Strength Training with weightlifting, bodybuilding or power lifting.
+These activities are largely driven by competition, with participants vying for lift heavier weights or build bigger muscles than those of other athletes.
+This can put too much strain on young muscles, tendons and areas of cartilage that haven’t turned to bone (growth plates)—especially when proper techniques is sacrificed in favor of lifting larger amounts of weight.
 For kids, light resistances and controlled movements are best—with a special emphasis on proper technique and safety.
 Your child can do many Strength Training exercises with his or her own body weight or resistance bands.
 Free weights and machine weights are other options.

-Done properly, strength training can:
+Done properly, Strength Training can: